SQLmancerQueueLLC/Day91/README.md

 This will be an online character sheet application for the Day 91 role playing game.

-Character sheets will be stored locally,
+Character sheets will be stored locally.